January 18, 2023 report

 When running, the WiFi signals are picked up by the receivers which send them to a GPU inside of a computer for processing.
 The processing involves using a neural network to map the amplitude and phase of the signals to coordinates onto a virtually created human body—a process known as dense human pose correspondence.

 During the process, the virtual human body is broken down into 24 components where two-dimensional texture coordinates are mapped onto them based on WiFi signals.
-The are then put back together where they resemble a realistic human form—all in real time.
+The body parts are then put back together where they resemble a realistic human form—all in real time.
 The result is a virtual animation shown on the computer display that mimics the locations and actions of people in the original scene.

 More information: Jiaqi Geng et al, DensePose From WiFi, arXiv (2023).
 DOI: 10.48550/arxiv.2301.00250